20 Reasons New England is Still Awesome in Winter

 17. It’s the best time of the year to a book a stay at an inn

 Cozying up to a warm fire, sipping hot chocolate while taking in mountain views, relaxing in a steaming hot tub, and waking up to a hot home-cooked breakfast – all the traditional inn activities – are so much better during the cold winter months.
 There’s no denying New England is home to some of the best inns in the country.

 One of these great inns is Bear Mountain Lodge, a quaint bed and breakfast in the White Mountains of New Hampshire.
-This charming property, complete with floor to ceiling views of the stunning snow capped White Mountains, provides endless opportunities for winter fun including a year-round hot tub to soak in the mountain views, on site snowshoeing trail with complimentary snowshoe use, and snowmobile trails.
+This charming property, complete with floor-to-ceiling views of the stunning snow capped White Mountains, provides endless opportunities for winter fun including a year-round hot tub to soak in the mountain views, on-site snowshoeing trails with complimentary snowshoe use, and snowmobile trails.

 18. Off season hotel rates!

-Many magnificent, normally super expensive coastal areas and fancy city hotels, offer lower rates due to the drop in tourist numbers during the cold season.
+Many magnificent, normally super expensive coastal areas and fancy city hotels, offer lower rates due to the drop in tourist numbers.
 You’ll score big deals during the non-prime season to summer hotspots like Cape Cod and Newport.
 Check Groupon frequently, as well as the property’s website, to stay updated on special deals.
-If your willing to travel this time of the year (or take a nice staycation if you are lucky enough to already live in the New England area), then you’ll soak in the benefits of incredibly cheap rates.
+If you are willing to travel this time of the year (or take a nice staycation if you are lucky enough to already live in the New England area), then you’ll soak in the benefits of incredibly cheap rates.

 19. Italian food never tasted so good!